 The metaphor used at the end of this stanza to describe the pearls as ‘her milky stones’ gives them another distinctly feminine, earthy quality.
 It makes them appear more porous, as though they will easily absorb her heat and warmth.

 I dust her shoulders with a rabbit’s foot,

 The reader wonders how firm these strokes from a ‘rabbit’s foot’ must be if they cause such a blush on the firm skin of her shoulders.
 She uses the simile ‘like an indolent sigh’ which suggests a sigh of pleasure.
-The experience is obviously a sensual one for the servant, and I am not wholly unconvinced that it isn’t for her mistress too.
-It is now thought that we get the first indications of the servant’s frustration.
+The experience is a sensual one for the servant, and unconvincingly it isn’t for her mistress too.
+It is now thought that readers get the first indications of the servant’s frustration.
 She wants to give voice to her passion, but cannot.
-There is something undeniably sensual in this image of her red lips caught in the looking-glass.
-They ‘part’ but she stops herself disclosing how she feels.
+There is something undeniably sensual in this image of her red lips caught in the looking glass.
+They ‘part’ but she stops herself from disclosing how she feels.

-This stanza opens with a two-word sentence “Full moon’.
+The fifth stanza of ‘Warming Her Pearls’ opens with a two-word sentence “Full moon’.
 The image of a full moon is synonymous with sexuality and femininity.
 The mistress is delivered back to the grand house in her carriage and we imagine her servant listening as the door slams and imagining her every move.
 There is again a sense of ritual as she takes the jewels off and returns them to the case.
-There is the sense that the connection is lost, while the servant dreams of her she replaces the pearls and snaps the case shut, signifying that their relationship is nothing more than that of a typical mistress and servant.
+There is the sense that the connection is lost, and while the servant dreams of her she replaces the pearls and snaps the case shut, signifying that their relationship is nothing more than that of a typical mistress and servant.

 I feel their absence and I burn.